Back to stories

 The Open Agentic Model Race

 The "best open agentic model" claim is a significant one.
-Until recently, the open-source field lagged noticeably behind frontier proprietary models on agentic benchmarks.
-Models like Qwen 3.5 and Mistral have pushed capabilities forward, but GLM-5.1 appears to have leapfrogged the field on the specific metrics that matter for autonomous coding and task completion.
+Until recently, the open-source field lagged noticeably behind frontier proprietary models — Anthropic's Claude Opus 4.6 and Mistral Large 3 with native tool use set the benchmarks for agentic performance.
+Open models like Qwen 3.5 and Mistral have pushed capabilities forward, but GLM-5.1 appears to have leapfrogged the field on the specific metrics that matter for autonomous coding and task completion.

 Early reviewers on X and in developer communities have highlighted GLM-5.1's performance on multi-step coding tasks, its reliability in tool-calling scenarios, and its ability to maintain context across long agent loops — historically a weak point for open models.